the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - When using the Event Tickets email feature the Organizer email and website will no longer be switched.
+[ET-1843]

 = [6.2.0.1] 2023-08-16 =

 * Fix - Ensure we pass the correct number of params to `maybe_get_new_order_from_blocks` [TEC-4889]